 I’m a Lightbend training partner and certified to deliver various training courses in German, English and French.
 The courses are designed to bring developer teams of all sizes up to speed with Akka.
 All courses can be done on site or remotely.

-- Fast Track to Akka with Java (3-day course aimed at Java developers)
+- Lightbend Akka for Java – Professional (3-day course aimed at Java developers)

-- Fast Track to Akka with Scala (2-day course aimed at Scala developers)
+- Lightbend Akka for Scala – Professional (2-day course aimed at Scala developers)

-- Advanced Akka with Scala (2-day course for Scala developers with Akka experience who want to learn how to use Akka for distributed systems)
+- Lightbend Akka for Scala – Expert (2-day course for Scala developers with Akka experience who want to learn how to use Akka for distributed systems)

-- Fast Track to Scala (2-day course for developers who want to learn Scala) Book a training course by getting in touch with me directly.
+- Lightbend Scala Language – Professional (2-day course for developers who want to learn Scala) Book a training course by getting in touch with me directly.

 I use prototypes to help clients choose the right technology for their systems.
 If you are already evaluating several technology stacks in the domain I can help you by building an architecture prototype to validate or invalidate the key requirements.
 Take a look at an architecture prototype I created for one of my clients using 3 Raspberry Pi computers to simulate a larger distributed system.